When will schools have students back in classrooms?

 I heard that good ventilation is helpful in reducing virus spread.
 How is the ventilation in our students’ classes?

 A full audit of our HVAC systems has taken place.
 Systems use the highest-rated MERV filter the machine can handle.
-Teachers are going to be opening windows and doors to try to improve ventilation.
+Teachers open windows and doors to improve ventilation.
 This may mean that classrooms could be colder on winter days.
 It is important that students bring coats or sweaters to school.
+At least two windows will be open on buses.

 Are students guaranteed to have their assigned teacher from August when the District opens for in-person instruction?